MyTooliT/EEPROM/EEPROM.md

 ## Layout

 - Every Page has 256 Byte
-- The Address of a Page is the PageNumber\*256
+- The Address of a Page is the PageNumber · 256

 ### Pages: